nyarly/blog/_drafts/application-and-libraries-a-pattern.md

 In the ideal case,
-an application consists merely of a list of library dependencies and thin configuration of how they interact.
+an application consists merely of a list of library dependencies and thin glue of how they interact.
 Authors embarking on writing new applications should consider how their novel code might be provided as a library and actually distribute an application that depends on the library code.

+Conversely, if it isn't novel, use a library, adapt to its implementation submit PRs back to the authors.

 Libraries themselves have dependencies.